 We can turn these observations into an algorithm.
 Assume that we know how many clusters there are in the data, and write k for this number.
-The jth data item to be clustered is described by a feature vector \mathbf{x}j .
+The jth data item to be clustered is described by a feature vector \mathbf{x}i .
 We write \mathbf{c}i for the center of the ith cluster.
-We assume that most data items are close to the center of their
+We assume that most data items are close to the center of their cluster.
+This suggests that we cluster the data by minimizing the the cost function